 - Cast of Snowflakes: Indisputably a master of this trope, especially as One Piece went into its later years.
-He may be starting to slack a bit off on this tendency recently by drawing sunglasses on the characters (check the entry of Author Appeal above), but even if he is, he is still much better than most of his mangaka peers.
+He may be starting to slack a bit off on this tendency by drawing sunglasses on the characters (check the entry of Author Appeal above), but even if he is, he is still much better than most of his mangaka peers.

 - Chekhov's Gunman: Flip to a page in One Piece, any page.
-You see that funky looking character in the background?
+Do you see that funky looking character in the background?
 He/She is going to be important later.
-Brook's introduction was cut out of the original One Piece english dub because the dubbing company assumed it was filler.
+Brook's introduction was cut out of the original One Piece English dub because the dubbing company assumed it was filler.

 - Creator Breakdown:

-- On a more humorous note, it's been joked (and outright stated) by the anime staff that the reason the amount of Fanservice spiked upward was because of Oda getting married and being horny for his very attractive wife (a well-known ex-Cosplay Otaku Girl) all the time, to the displeasure of fans who liked the general lack of such things in the manga early on.
+- Toei confirmed that the reason the amount of fanservice spiked upward was because of Oda getting married to a gorgeous Ex-Cosplay Otaku Girl like Inaba - and to the displeasure of fans who liked the general lack of such things in the manga early on.
 For a guy who prefers not emphasizing romance that's not an obvious huge joke in his stories, he sure is a massive softie for his family.

 - It Runs on Nonsensoleum: Many of Oda's SBS answers to questions about how things work in the series.
 And many of the in-universe explanations, for that matter.
 How does Zorro talk with a sword in his mouth?
 His heart does the talking for him.

 - Promoted Fanboy: A fan of shonen fighting manga is now one of the biggest names in the business.

 - The Rival: Sees the Pretty Cure series as this in the anime, since his children love the show more than One Piece.
 He declares that he'll take down Pretty Cure.

 - A lot to Dragon Ball Z, and to soccer.